 Elephant Island, South Shetland Islands

-Awesome glaciers flecked with pink algae greet us as we approach Elephant Island, so named for its abundance of elephant seals.
+Awesome glaciers flecked with pink algae greet you as you approach Elephant Island, so named for its abundance of elephant seals.
 In 1916 when Ernest Shackleton’s ship Endurance was crushed in pack ice in the Weddell Sea, the crew was stranded here for 105 days.
 Elephant Island is home to several chinstrap penguin rookeries, as well as 2,000-year-old moss colonies.
 Weddell seals and macaroni penguins can also be found on the spit of land Shackleton’s men named "Point Wild."

 Brown Bluff, Tabarin Peninsula (a 2,200-foot bluff on the Antarctic continent)